ai-vithink/VIT-Student-Resource-Database/courses/ECM4001 Multi-core Architecture and Programming/readme.md

-"ECM4001 Multi-core Architecture and Programming"
+# ECM4001 Multi-core Architecture and Programming